Translucent504/pydict/README.md

-# pydict
+# PyDict
-Simple console dictionary in python .
+Simple console dictionary in python.
+Useful for quickly getting meanings from google dictionary api.